Particl-Community/academy/intro/intro_general_target_audiences.rst

 * The classic goods exchange in return for payments.
 	* If an instant settlement of payments is needed.
 	* When counterparty risks need to get mitigated.
+	* Avoid the risk of receiving counterfeit goods.
 	* If there is an increased risk of non-payment (payment default).
 	* If there is an increased risk of delay in payment.
 	* If middlemen take too much off the deal.